L4z3x/portfolio-website/src/content/posts/alfresco-ad.md

 lang: 'en'
 ---

-## Integrating Alfresco with Active Directory
+## Integrating Alfresco Content Service with Active Directory

- In this article, we will explore how to integrate Alfresco with AD for user authentication and management.
+ In this article, we will explore how to integrate Acs with AD for user authentication and management.
 This integration allows users to log in to Alfresco using their existing AD credentials, streamlining access and improving security.

 ## My setup

- - Alfresco acs 25.2 (community edition), installed with Docker from [github](https://github.com/Alfresco/acs-deployment)
+ - Acs 25.2 (community edition), installed with Docker from [github](https://github.com/Alfresco/acs-deployment)
  - Access to a working Active Directory server.
  - make sure both are on the same network and can communicate with each other.